invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 | `dataWorkFlowCleanupMaxRetentionDays`                  | No       |  `90`   | Max number of days the WorkFlowEvent data is stored    |

 ## Messaging parameters
+Parameters related to the messaging resources that import the flow information into storage.

 | Parameter                           | Required | Default                         | Description                                              |
 | ----------------------------------- | :------: | ------------------------------- | -------------------------------------------------------- |